corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

-The Zone service stores relevant configurations for services such as Identity Manager and Network Map, and deploys those configurations if needed, via the connected Angel service and its authorisation token.
+The Zone service stores relevant configurations for services such as Identity Manager and Network Map, and deploys those configurations if needed, via the connected Angel service and its authentication token.
 It also determines the subzone that you belong to and fetches the actions needed (for example, configuration change or lifecycle event) for that subzone at a given moment.
-If any action is required, it is sent to the Angel service.
+If any action is required, it is sent to the associated Angel service.

 Run the Zone service
 ------------------------